tidymodels/rsample/cran-comments.md

 ## Release Summary

 This is the 11th CRAN release of rsample.
-This release adds better checking, printing, and argument calling, as well as adding a new `balance` option to grouped v-fold CV.
+This release adds better checking, printing, and argument calling.

 ## R CMD check results